psyronika/Linked_in_the_dark/README.md

 ## More information
-More information about the team and the project can be found via https://newsflows.eu/ "This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 947695). "
+More information about the team and the project can be found via https://newsflows.eu/

+#### This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 947695).